 The Bars-M satellites feature an electro-optical camera system called Karat, which is developed and built by the Leningrad Optical Mechanical Association (LOMO), and a dual laser altimeter instrument to deliver topographic imagery, stereo images, altimeter data and high-resolution images with a ground resolution around 1 meter.

-Khrunichev State Research and Production Space Center is scheduled to launch a Soyuz 2.1b/Fregat-M rocket as part of the mission.… View Rocket Launch Details
+Russian Federal Space Agency (ROSCOSMOS) is scheduled to launch a Soyuz 2.1a rocket as part of the Soyuz MS-16 mission.… View Rocket Launch Details

-United Launch Alliance is scheduled to launch a Atlas V 411 rocket as part of the Solar Orbiter mission.
-The… View Rocket Launch Details
+China Aerospace Science and Technology Corporation is scheduled to launch a Long March 3B rocket as part of the Nusantara… View Rocket Launch Details

-Russian Space Forces is scheduled to launch a Soyuz 2.1a/Fregat-M rocket as part of the Meridian-M No.19L mission.
-The launch… View Rocket Launch Details
+Russian Federal Space Agency (ROSCOSMOS) is scheduled to launch a Soyuz 2.1a rocket as part of the Progress MS-14 (75P)… View Rocket Launch Details